mskf1383/pashmak/README.md

 parsa
 ```

-there is a note. why when we changed `$name` variable in `myfunc` function, this was the old value after function?
+There is a note. why when we changed `$name` variable in `myfunc` function, this was the old value after function?

-the `$name` where was set in `myfunc`, is local. means that do not points to global `$name` in out program.
+The `$name` where was set in `myfunc`, is local.
+Means that do not points to global `$name` in out program.

-the seted variables in Functions, are local. also Functions cannot change global variables
+The seted variables in Functions, are local.
+Also Functions cannot change global variables

-the variable environment in Functions are isolated.
+The variable environment in Functions are isolated.

-so, how to change a global variable from a function?
+So, how to change a global variable from a function?

-the answer is in `gset`:
+The answer is in `gset`:

 ```bash
 func myfunc;